Want to start 2022 off on the right foot? Why not strengthen your online presence and give your business that well-deserved boost?

 Before you start with any good SEO strategy, you need to understand how users search for your content.
 You also need to see what keywords your competitors are targeting and whether there are any opportunities you can take advantage of.

 Keywords are crucial to any and all SEO you’ll do, so it’s important to get this step right.

-This is a free tool from Google that uses your main keywords to find all the relevant keywords in your niche.
+This free tool from Google uses your main keywords to find all the relevant keywords in your niche.
 Keyword Planner will give you a range of keywords you can choose from and their monthly search volume.

-If you’d like to try a more advanced tool, SEMrush is a good place to start.
-By putting in your website URL, SEMrush will do a quick scan of Google and see which keywords your site is already ranking for.
-Using this, you can identify the keywords that you have the best chance of ranking highly for and tailor your pages accordingly.
+If you’d like to try a more advanced tool, SEMrush is an excellent place to start.
+By putting in your website URL, SEMrush will quickly scan Google and see which keywords your site is already ranking for.
+Using this, you can identify the keywords you have the best chance of ranking highly for and tailor your pages accordingly.

 SEMrush has both a paid and free option.
 The free version (currently) allows you to: